 Transfer dough wedges to the prepared rimmed baking sheet.
 Brush with melted butter and sprinkle with sugar (optional).
 Bake for 10 to 12 minutes in preheated oven.

-3 tablespoon melted butter, 3 tablespoon sugar
+3 tbsp melted butter, 3 tbsp sugar

 Remove and set on a cooling rack.
 Prepare the Lemon Glaze while cooling.